Draconizations/LnzLive/GUIDE.md

 In `Paintball Mode`, you can place prepared paintballs by point-and-click.
 This mode can be entered via the top menu or by right-clicking a specific ball to lock editing to that ball.
 When applying paintballs to Babyz, LnzLive automatically detects avoids the first 17 indices (chicken pox) and adds filler entries if necessary.

-#### Project Mode
+#### Shape Mode

-In `Project Mode`, you can quickly prototype body shapes.
+In `Shape Mode`, you can quickly prototype body shapes.
 This mode allows you to set ranges and randomize entries from `[Project Ball]` and extension and scale sections (e.g., `[Leg Extension]` or `[Default Scales]`).
 For projections, the defaults given per species represent a normal distribution of fixed-projected ball pairs from official breed files, but the min and max projection values can be modified or you can add new fixed-projected pairs.
 You can also flag a pair with `Mirror` to also write out the same values to any ballz with left/right equivalents.
 If you check `Lock` on any entry in the table, then those values will not change when you randomize.
 When you are happy with the values, then hit `Apply Projections to LNZ` to write to LNZ.
 Order of `[Project Ball]` entries does matter for how ballz get placed and influence eachother, so you can also alter the order of planned entries in the properties panel.

 #### Move Mode